 Amazon price updated: October 26, 2024 9:07 pm

-See also How to cook dhall
+See also How long to cook macarons

 Children, the elderly, and individuals with pre-existing respiratory conditions are particularly vulnerable to the negative effects of air pollution from coal cooking.
 They may experience worsened symptoms, increased hospitalizations, and reduced lung function.